ArchitKhanna/WebChatApplication/README.md

 # WebChatApplication

-Repository for studying practise in Belarussian State University.
+Repository of Gennady Trubach (2d course 5th group) for studying practise in Belarussian State University.

 ## How to get this project in Intelij IDEA